Seven things we wish we’d known before moving into a condo

 Ah yes, the joys of moving into one’s first Singapore condo.
 The hotel-grade amenities.
 The stunning modern architecture.
-The manicured grounds.
-The fact that none of this upkeep is your responsibility.
+The manicured landscaping.
+The sublime condo pools.
+And the fact that none of this upkeep is your responsibility.

-In order that the shine doesn’t wear off your upcoming condo relocation too quickly, here in no particular order are five of our steepest learning curves, and how to conquer them.
+In order that the shine doesn’t wear off your upcoming condo relocation too quickly, here in no particular order are seven of our steepest learning curves, and how to conquer them.

 …Except perhaps some dignity.
 (As when a fellow Boulevardier asked that the landlord put in a dishwasher, and the response came that the tenants should hire their own dishwasher.)